ilkkao/ember-cli-emflux/README.md

 - Use Ember actions only between child and parent component when no other component or server doesn't need to know about it.
 In practice you probably need Ember actions rarely.
 - Don't mutate store data in components (D'oh!)
 Only event handlers in stores are allowed to mutate store models.

+An example store structure of a real-world Ember app is [available](https://github.com/ilkkao/mas/tree/master/client/app/stores)

 ## Status

-This library has been recently extracted from a sizeable Ember app.
+This library has been recently extracted from [a sizeable Ember app](https://github.com/ilkkao/mas).
 For the time being, before 1.0.0 release, API should be considered unstable between releases.

 ## API

 ### dispatcher:

 #### ```dispatch(name, params, acceptCb, rejectCb)```

+Dispatch an event that stores can process.

 ##### Parameters